Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 As a result, it is perfectly normal for one loss component (especially which has the smallest magnitude) to oscillate while the others converge smoothly.

-Check my GitHub project repo: For example, during the Calendar Ageing iPINN  project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
+Check **my GitHub project repo**: For example, during the Calendar Ageing iPINN  project, the Initial Condition (IC) loss exhibited noticeable fluctuations throughout training.
 At first glance, it appeared unstable.
 However, a deeper investigation revealed that:

 - The magnitude of the IC loss was extremely small (on the order of **10⁻⁷**).
 - The predicted initial capacity remained essentially equal to 1 (ie. 0.9999).